ringlesoft/laravel-process-approval/README.md

 This package enables multi-level approval workflows for Eloquent models in your Laravel application.
 If you have models that require review and approval from multiple approvers before execution, this package provides a flexible approval process to meet that need.
+> Laravel 10.0 or later

 The package relies on an existing `Role` management.
 This can be a custom role management or another package such as Spatie's `laravel permissions`.